vproxy-tools/panama-native-interface/README.md

 ---

-If the Java method is defined inside a class, then the generated C function will have an extra parameter right after `PNIEnv`, providing the `this` pointer.
+If the Java method is defined inside a class, then the generated C function will have an extra parameter right after `PNIEnv`, providing the `self` pointer.
+For `Critical` style functions, `self` will be the first parameter.

 If the method's return type requires memory allocation, the generated C function accepts one more argument, as the memory address of that object.
+You should set `env->return_ = the_extra_variable` if you need to return the value, or `env->return_ = NULL` if you want to return `NULL`.
+For `Critical` style functions, you can simply return the extra variable or return `NULL`.

 ### 5. Use generated Java types

 All generated Java classes have getters for all fields, and setters for all non-embedded fields (struct/union/array), as well as methods defined in the templates.
-Methods defined inside template interfaces will be generated in singleton classes.
+Template interfaces will generated singleton classes.
 All generated classes will NOT extend/implement template classes/interfaces.

 The generated Java types have similar names to their templates.
 If the template type name starts with `PNI`, then the generated type will remove `PNI` prefix, otherwise adding the `PNI` prefix.

 If the method's return type requires memory allocation, an extra parameter `Allocator ALLOCATOR` will be added to the last of the arguments list.
-You can release the memory after accessing the returned object by closing the allocator.
+You can release the memory by closing the allocator.

-`io.vproxy.pni.Allocator` can be constructed with `Arena` or `SegmentAllocator`.
+---

+It's recommended to use `Allocator.ofPooled()` whenever possible.
+You can define your own memory pool by providing your allocator via
+`Allocator.setPooledAllocatorProvider(...)`.
+The default behavor for `Pooled` allocators when custom allocator is not present, is the same as `Confined` allocators.

 </details>